Concurrent JD and MSAT

 - The program is best suited for students working on their law degree on the Boise campus of the University of Idaho.

-- To comply with accreditation standards, the University of Idaho College of Law will not count credits earned in Boise State’s MSAT program towards the JD degree unless such credits are taken after the student has completed their first year of law school at the College of Law in Moscow.
-Accordingly, students interested in the concurrent degree program should initiate their studies at the College of Law in Moscow and then begin taking MSAT courses at Boise State after they have completed their first year of law school.
+- To comply with accreditation standards, the University of Idaho College of Law will not count credits earned in Boise State’s MSAT program towards the JD degree unless such credits are taken after the student has completed their first year of law school at the College of Law.
+Accordingly, students interested in the concurrent degree program should initiate their studies at the College of Law and then begin taking MSAT courses at Boise State after they have completed their first year of law school.
 Information on admission to the JD program at the University of Idaho College of Law is available at http://www.uidaho.edu/law/admissions/.

 A student must satisfy the requirements of both the JD and MSAT programs, as well as the requirements of the Concurrent JD/MSAT Program.
 Students are subject to all policies and procedures outlined in Boise State University’s Graduate Catalog as well as the UI College of Law’s Student Handbook, the College of Law Honor Code and the University of Idaho’s Catalog except as noted herein.